-3.11.
+3.7.
 Initializer methods

-An initializer method is a default-access, public, protected or private, non-abstract, non-static, non-generic method of a bean class or of any Java EE component class supporting injection.
-If the bean is a session bean, the initializer method is not required to be a business method of the session bean.
+An initializer method is a default-access, public, protected or private, non-abstract, non-static, non-generic method of a bean class or of any other classes supporting injection.

 A bean class may declare multiple (or zero) initializer methods.